sgmaniak/COMP3211-FINAL-PROJECT/README.md

 constraints.
 We then try to find evalutaions of the variables within those domains that satisfy our constraints.

-One specific way of solving the constraint satisfaction problem is by checking for arc consistency.
-One variable is arc consistent with another if each of its admissible values is consistent with some admissible value of the second variable.
-Formally, a variable x is arc-consistent with another variable y if, for every value a in the domain of x there exists a value b in the domain of y such that (a, b)  satisfies the binary constraint between x and y.

-So, how does arc consistency apply to the problem of pacman?
+So, how do variable constraints apply to the problem of pacman?
 Our agent, pacman, has the choice of going north, east, south or west.
 Say we are in the middle of a game, and we are trying to figure out the best direction for our next step.
 We start off by considering all possibilities.
 However, perhaps there is a wall directly below us, so we eliminate south as an option.
+This would be considered a unary constraint.
+But say that we are considering going east or north.
+We may have a constraint that say the path we choose has to go the furthest away from the ghosts, or the closest to the nearest available points to pick up.
+Once we check these constraints, it becomes more clear which direction is the optimal action to choose.
+One specific way of solving the constraint satisfaction problem is by checking for arc consistency.
+One variable is arc consistent with another if each of its admissible values is consistent with some admissible value of the second variable.
+Formally, a variable x is arc-consistent with another variable y if, for every value a in the domain of x there exists a value b in the domain of y such that (a, b)  satisfies the binary constraint between x and y.

 To check for arc consistency, we utilize the AC3 algorithm, developed by Alan Mackworth in 1977.
 This algorithm takes as input a set of variables, a set of domains for each variable, and both a set of unary